How To Make Healthy Food Choices Like The Best Olive Oil When Recovering From A Heart Attack

 It is best for a person to contact their doctor for advice before making any significant dietary changes or if following a vegetarian or plant-based diet.

-What Foods Are Best To Eat After A Heart Attack?
+Olive Oil And Other Foods That Are Best To Eat After A Heart Attack?

 According to the National Heart, Lung and Blood Institute, a heart-healthy eating plan may include vegetables such as: